 Is your property flood prone?

-Copies of FEMA elevation certificates on all buildings constructed in the floodplain since 1992 are available at the Public Services Department.
-Please contact the Building Department at 407-957-7224 for more information.
+Copies of FEMA elevation certificates on all buildings constructed in the floodplain since 1992 are available at the Building Department.
+Please contact the Building Department at 407-957-7275 for more information.

 All structures built within the flood hazard area will require an elevation certificate available at the City's Building Department or in the Building Department folder in the Document Center.